ancpazambuja/outlier_classification/README.md

 ### **Machine Learning Criteria**:
 **The machine learning model must be more accurate than the automation module in use today** - based in statistical analysis.

+## Methodology

+This work is composed by a series of 3 python notebooks:
+ - *exploratory_analysis.ipynb;*
+ - *pre_processing.ipynb; and*
+ - *outlier_classification.ipynb.*

+See the files for a self-explanatory reading of them.